IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    Feedback should also forcibly be transmitted in any of these cases:

-   o More than N packets received since last RTCP feedback has been transmitted
+   * More than N packets received since last RTCP feedback has been transmitted

-   o An RTP packet with marker bit set is received
+   * An RTP packet with marker bit set is received

 The transmission interval is not critical.
-So, in the case of multi- stream handling between two hosts, the feedback for two or more synchronization sources (SSRCs) can be bundled to save UDP/IP overhead.
+So, in the case of multi-stream handling between two hosts, the feedback for two or more synchronization sources (SSRCs) can be bundled to save UDP/IP overhead.
 However, the final realized feedback interval SHOULD not exceed 2*fb_int in such cases, meaning that a scheduled feedback